 Tampa General Recognized for World-Class Care

 Tampa General has earned program-specific certification for hip and knee replacement procedures from The Joint Commission.
-We have also been named one of the top 25 centers in the nation for Orthopaedic as well as the highest ranked hospital in Florida for Orthopaedic by U.S. News & World Report for 2021-22.
-U.S. News & World Report also specifically designated TGH as a “High-Performing” hospital for Hip and Knee Replacement for 2021-22 in addition to ranking us in the top 40 nationally and #1 in Florida for Rehabilitation for 2021-22.
+We have also been named One of the Top 50 Centers in the Nation for Orthopaedic Surgery by U.S. News & World Report for 2022-23.
+U.S. News & World Report also specifically designated TGH as a “High-Performing” hospital for Hip and Knee Replacement for 2022-23 in addition to ranking us in the top 40 nationally for Rehabilitation.